 Citations are publications that use Tocris products.
 Selected citations for Demethylasterriquinone B1 include:

-Pitt et al (2017) Neuroprotective astrocyte-derived Ins/Ins-like growth factor 1 stimulates endocytic processing and extracellular release of neuron-bound Aβ oligomers.
+Pitt et al (2017) Neuroprotective astrocyte-derived Ins/IGF-1 stimulates endocytic processing and extracellular release of neuron-bound Aβ oligomers.
 Mol Biol Cell 28 2623 PMID: 28963439

 Do you know of a great paper that uses Demethylasterriquinone B1 from Tocris?
 Please let us know.